Andrew Jackson statue across from White House spared as police clear protesters

 Police moved into Lafayette Square on Monday evening to protect another historic statue from rioters, this time targeting Andrew Jackson.

+Demonstrators were able to tie some ropes around the Jackson statue and deface its concrete base with spray paint.
+But the bronze and iron statue is far too large and heavy to be pulled down by such impromptu means, according to WUSA.

-According to reports on WUSA, police have arrested two men and also cleared others from an encampment former on nearby H Street.
+Police have arrested two men and also cleared others from an encampment former on nearby H Street, WUSA said.

 Live TV images showed people being carried away and seeking medical assistance for stinging eyes and coughing.
 Reporters on the scene said it seemed as if pepper spray was being used.